-During 2022, sales (KL) expanded by 7% over the previous year.
-GHG emissions rose 9% to 150,000 CO2-tons while the basic unit was 22.7 CO2-ton/thousand KL sold.
-Due to a supply/demand mismatch caused by extremely high summer temperatures, transportation distances and frequency of travel increased.
-Reducing GHG Emissions with a Modal Transport Shift Enhancing the modal shift rate We are promoting a modal shift to rail and ocean transport, which emits less GHG than trucks.
-The 2022 modal shift rate rose over the previous year.
+During 2023, sales (KL) expanded by 4% over the previous year.
+GHG emissions rose 2% to 154,000 CO2-tons while the basic unit was 22.5 CO2-ton/thousand KL sold.

+Reducing GHG Emissions with a Modal Transport Shift

+1.Enhancing the modal shift rate

+We are promoting a modal shift to rail and ocean transport, which emits less GHG than trucks.
+The 2023 modal shift rate rose over the previous year.